Avtar Singh Brahma: Brahampura incident and retaliatory attacks

 On 27 December 1986, Avtar Singh Brahma and fellow militants challenged the Central Reserve Police Force (CRPF) to try to capture them for 20 minutes at Brahampura.
 Brahma also called on the CRPF men and the civilians to give up on liquor and cigarettes.
 The CRPF did not attempt to capture him and waited for reinforcements.
 Once reinforcements arrived around an hour later they smashed their way into homes and searched them in the village trying to find Avtar Singh.
 They were accused of committing atrocities in the search and faced heavy criticism from many leaders.
-The CRPF soldiers were responsible for the burning of the Guru Granth Sahib, and shooting another bir (Form) of the Guru Granth Sahib.
-The CRPF was also responsible for beating the elderly Sarpanch, and the rape and molestation of girls.
 Accounts by villagers also state the CRPF was responsible for multiple assaults of villagers.
 Punjab DGP Julio F. Riberio would admit to an "excesses" by the CRPF and apologies for it.

 Avtar Singh Brahma vowed to get revenge in a letter and punish those responsible.
 Brahma with other KLF members, including Harbhajan Singh Mand, Anar Singh Para, and Gurdeep Singh Vakeel with Para being involved in most of the attacks, would attack multiple security force headquarters, bases, convoys, and stations in revenge.

-Two weeks after the incident, on 12 January, Brahma, Pipal Singh Toofan, Para and multiple other KLF members were involved in multiple encounters with the Central Reserve Police Force (CRPF).
+Two weeks after the incident, on 12 January, Brahma, Pipal Singh Toofan, Para and multiple other KLF members were involved in multiple encounters with the CRPF.
 The encounters were described as long bloody, and fierce.
-The Kharkus killed multiple CRPF men and blew up multiple vehicle and then escaped.
-One of Brahma's targets in the attack, a police Inspector who had killed Dalbir Singh Billa Vapral a Kharku, was killed by Brahma's group along with 7 other officers.
-Following this the Kharkus led by Brahma killed multiple CRPF soldiers in other attacks throughout the day.
+The militants killed multiple CRPF men and blew up multiple vehicle and then escaped.
+One of Brahma's targets in the attack, a police Inspector who had killed Dalbir Singh Billa Vapral a militant, was killed by Brahma's group along with 7 other officers.
+Following this the militants led by Brahma killed multiple CRPF soldiers in other attacks throughout the day.